-Why Drive an Electric Vehicle?
+Why Drive Electric Vehicles?

-Additionally, many plug-in electric cars are now comparable in price to conventional cars, especially when you factor in the federal tax credit (anywhere between $2500 and $7500).
-People are now finding used electric cars that are even more affordable.
+Additionally, many plug-in electric vehicles are now comparable in price to conventional cars, especially when you factor in the federal tax credit (anywhere between $2500 and $7500).
+People are also now finding used electric cars that are even more affordable.

-After spending years with gas-powered cars, many folks are concerned about how far they can go in an electric car, but battery ranges are increasing and charging stations for electric cars are expanding rapidly around the state, the region, and the country.
+After spending years with gas-powered cars, many folks are concerned about how far they can go in an electric vehicle, but battery ranges are increasing and charging stations for electric cars are expanding rapidly around the state, the region, and the country.
 In truth, most people simply charge at home overnight and leave each day with a full “tank” and enough miles to do what they need to do.